pharmaR/riskassessment/CONTRIBUTING.md

 maybe also include a schematic of how the files are related]

 ### Root
 - `setup.R` Load all libraries, install libraries that aren't included.
-Called in `app.R.`
+Called in `app.R`.

 - `app.R` This file contains the server and UI code for displaying the app, calling the files within the Modules, Server, UI, and Utils folders.

 ### UI/Server

 **Most files are in both the UI and Server folders with the same name.
-If files are only in one folder, the folder name is included in the extension below:**
+If files are only in one folder, then the folder name will be included in the extension below.**

 - `UI/dashboard_screen.R` contains the UI layout of the landing page of the application